TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenuitem/Index.rst

    Description
-         If set, all appearances of the string '{elementUid}' in the total element html-code (after wrapped in .allWrap} are substituted with the uid number of the menu item.
+         If set, all appearances of the string '{elementUid}' in the total element HTML code (after wrapped in .allWrap} are substituted with the uid number of the menu item.

          This is useful if you want to insert an identification code in the